danrouse/beatsaber-quest-modding-guide/README.md

 - Use your IDE to search through the codegen headers to find hookable methods.

-![Searching through codegen headers using VSCode](vscode-codegen-example.png) *Searching through codegen headers can be quite effective, and will provide the same function signatures as dnSpy.*
+![Searching through codegen headers using VSCode](vscode-codegen-example.png) *Searching through codegen headers can be quite effective, and will provide similar function signatures as dnSpy.*

 ##### Dumping DLLs from the Quest